-Other weekend festivities will include additional reunions and tours, golf outings, special lunches, guest speakers, alumni sporting events, tailgate parties, and much more.
+Other weekend festivities will include campus tours, golf outings, special lunches, guest speakers, alumni sporting events, tailgate parties, and much more along with family weekend student events including Build-A-Tiger, Henna tattoos, Battleship, an airbrush artist, a bonfire, and much more.

 Create a unique weekend experience by registering for Homecoming, Reunion & Family Weekend events.
 For the complete schedule, or to register for events, click here.